bartobri/mrrcrypt/README.md

 The goal of this project is to provide a simple and robust command-line tool for encrypting and decrypting data using an adaptive mirror field algorithm.

+**WARNING** - While the results of this program pass almost all cryptographic tests for randomness (see below), it has not undergone an official peer review process.
+Use at your own risk.

 Encrypted output passes most tests for randmoness using the [Statistical Test Suite](http://csrc.nist.gov/groups/ST/toolkit/rng/stats_tests.html) developed by the National Institute for Standards and Technology (NIST),